nationalarchives/ds-caselaw-public-ui/README.md

 #### dxw developers

-You will need to be using the dxw vpn.
+You will need to be using the dxw VPN.
 Retrieve the staging Marklogic credentials from dalmatian (or ask one of the other developers/ops).
 Use these to fill MARKLOGIC_HOST, MARKLOGIC_USER and MARKLOGIC_PASSWORD in your `.env` file (see step 2).